PixelSaver/Solstice/README.md

 ### What even is this?
 You're in a cabin, staring out into the winter day.
 Pick up a few calls, and watch the sun set.
 It's the winter solstice, and there's a long night ahead.
 Stay awake, stay alert, and make it past... the Solstice.
 * First person controller
-* Cabin, gun, and forest models
+* Cabin, gun, forest, and monster models
 * Nighttime environment
 * Enemies to shoot
+* Monster is animated
+* Sparks on wherever you hit
 * Death once enemies get to your window

 ### What do I take out of this?